 In 2007, the European Commission launched the European Destinations of Excellence (EDEN) competition.
-Vilsandi National Park was the nominee in 2009 in category “EDEN.
-Estonia’s hidden treasures.
-Tourism and protected areas”.
+In 2009 Vilsandi National Park was nominated for the category of 'Estonia’s hidden treasures' and 'Tourism and protected areas.'